kaspernj/baza/README.md

 ```

 ## Query Buffer
 In order to speed things up, but without using transactions directly, you can use a query buffer.
 This stores various instructions in memory and flushes them every now and then through transactions or intelligent queries (like multi-insertion).
-The drawback is that it will not be possible to test the queries for errors before a flush is executed and it wont be possible to read results form any of the queries.
-It is fairly simple do however:
+The drawback is that it will not be possible to test the queries for errors before a flush is executed and it wont be possible to read results from any of the queries.

+It is fairly simple do:
 ```ruby
 db.q_buffer do |buffer|
   100_000.times do |count|